openstack/keystone/doc/source/architecture.rst

 ``Projects`` (known as ``Tenants`` in v2.0) represent the base unit of ``ownership`` in OpenStack, in that all resources in OpenStack should be owned by a specific project.
 A project itself must be owned by a specific domain, and hence all project names are **not** globally unique, but unique to their domain.
 If the domain for a project is not specified, then it is added to the default domain.

 Domains
 ^^^^^^^

 ``Domains`` are a high-level container for projects, users and groups.
 Each is owned by exactly one domain.
-Each domain defines a namespace where an API-visible name attribute exists. keystone provides a default domain, aptly named 'Default'.
+Each domain defines a namespace where an API-visible name attribute exists.
+Keystone provides a default domain, aptly named 'Default'.

 In the Identity v3 API, the uniqueness of attributes is as follows: